flancian/garden/book.md

 I'm writing a book.
 I call it [[Flancia]].
 I have lofty aspirations, as usual, but it is currently only a rough [[draft]].

-In lieu of a book, please consider this: this note you're reading, and the links you may choose to follow as embedded in this sometimes awkward medium, which I've put together as a gift for [[you]].
+In lieu of a book, perhaps accept this: this note you're reading, and the links you may choose to follow as embedded in this sometimes awkward medium, which I've put together as a gift for [[you]].

 These are the chapters: